Shopping Cart No items

-This medication may contain medical and non medical ingredients that could cause an allergic reaction.
+Xarelto (Rivaroxaban) may contain medical and non medical ingredients that could cause an allergic reaction.
 Consult with your doctor about any known allergies before taking Xarelto.
-Speak with your doctor about any known medical conditions relating to liver disease, kidney disease, bleeding problems, stroke, recent surgery, blood disorder, frequent falls, and eye problems.
+Speak with your doctor about any known medical conditions relating to liver and kidney disease, bleeding problems, blood disorders, or stroke.
 Tell your doctor about any current medications or supplementation to avoid interactions with Xarelto.

-Xarelto can cause bleeding in the stomach.
-To prevent unwanted bleeding avoid alcohol with this medication, or speak to your doctor regarding acceptable limits.
+Rivaroxaban can cause bleeding in the stomach, daily use of alcohol while taking this medication may increase the risk of this.
+To prevent unwanted bleeding with this medication, speak to your doctor regarding acceptable limits.
 You will also be at risk for external bleeding.
 Avoid contact sports and sharp objects while using this medication.